GovTechSG/ship-hats-overview/manage-users.md

 Subscription Admin (SA) and Project Admin (PA) can view all users associated with a subscription account and their roles in your account.

-### To view users:
+### To view users

 1. Log in to the [SHIP-HATS portal](https://www.ship.gov.sg/).
    Make sure that you are in the required account.
 If needed, refer to [Switching account](https://docs.developer.gov.sg/docs/ship-hats-documentation/#/manage-account?id=switch-account).

 1. From the side menu, click **Users > All Users**.
    A list of users appears, along with following details:

    Column|Description
    |---|---|
    **Name**|Indicates the name of the user. <br>If *First Name* and *Last Name* were not provided when creating a new user account, only email address will appear in this column.<br>If a user is a Subscription Admin, it is indicated by the label **Subscr Admin** beside the username.